FACTBOX-What changes are companies making in response to George Floyd protests?

 The corporate response to a wave of protests over the treatment of African Americans has included pledges to increase diversity, donations to civil rights groups and, in some cases, changes in policies or practices long sought by critics.
 Here is a sampling:

-Apple said on June 11 the iPhone maker will increase spending with black-owned suppliers as part of a $100 million racial equity and justice initiative, while Google's YouTube video service said it will spend $100 million to fund black content creators. https://www.reuters.com/article/us-minneapolis-police-apple/apple-will-increase-spending-with-black-owned-suppliers-as-part-of-100-million-racial-justice-effort-idUSKBN23I2UL Walmart said on June 10 it would no longer keep "multicultural hair and beauty products" in locked display cases at any of its stores.
-Critics had said doing so suggested consumers of those products are more likely to shoplift. https://www.reuters.com/article/us-walmart-policy/walmart-to-stop-keeping-multicutural-beauty-products-in-locked-display-cases-idUSKBN23I0DL
+Starbucks Corp said on June 12 it would allow employees to wear Black Lives Matter t-shirts and pins, rolling back restrictions on how baristas could show support for the social movement against racism. (https://bit.ly/2UEZ6Mq) Apple Inc said on June 11 the iPhone maker will increase spending with black-owned suppliers as part of a $100 million racial equity and justice initiative, while Google's YouTube video service said it will spend $100 million to fund black content creators. (https://reut.rs/37qJGk0)

-NASCAR on June 10 banned the Confederate flag at all its car racing tracks and events, saying the symbol of white segregationists "runs contrary to our commitment to providing a welcoming and inclusive environment for all fans." https://uk.reuters.com/article/us-minneapolis-police-motor-nascar/nascar-bans-confederate-flag-from-race-tracks-idUKKBN23H36T Amazon.com Inc on June 10 imposed a one-year moratorium on police use of its facial recognition product, Rekognition, which critics say is more likely to misidentify people with darker skin and more likely to be used in minority communities. https://www.reuters.com/article/us-amazon-com-facial-recognition/amazon-pauses-police-use-of-its-facial-recognition-tech-for-a-year-idUSKBN23H3EO
+Walmart Inc said on June 10 it would no longer keep "multicultural hair and beauty products" in locked display cases at any of its stores.
+Critics had said doing so suggested consumers of those products are more likely to shoplift. (https://reut.rs/2MOMOwV) NASCAR on June 10 banned the Confederate flag at all its car racing tracks and events, saying the symbol of white segregationists "runs contrary to our commitment to providing a welcoming and inclusive environment for all fans". (https://reut.rs/2MQWoPV)

 - READ MORE ON: